ChinaskiJr/Openclassrooms_Bash_langstat/README.md

 # Openclassrooms_Bash_langstat
-A bash script checking for palindrom in a text file.
+A bash script checking for numbers of occurence of each letters in a text file.
 Written for the Linux course of Openclassrooms.

 This was for a french course, so comments are in french...